Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 For many fashion enthusiasts, trunk luggage represents the ultimate symbol of luxury travel.
 And that’s for good reason, when one considers how expensive they are to construct, and the longevity of these travel-hardy companions that can often last from one generation to the next.

 In which case if you’re looking to add a touch of Old World glamour to your boudoir while enjoying some delectable mooncakes, you may want to place your order with the St Regis Kuala Lumpur.
-Working in collaboration with Austrian glass makers Swarovski, their custom, powder blue trunks are trimmed in velvet and rimmed with crystals (from MYR 339.62).
+Working in collaboration with Austrian glass makers Swarovski, their custom, powder blue trunks are trimmed in velvet and rimmed with crystals (from MYR 339.62 or INR 7,233.12).
 A blush pink interior showcases the pastries nestled within: four Lotus Seed Paste with Egg Yolk Mooncakes.

 10. Mandarin Oriental Kuala Lumpur